electrikmilk/cherri/CONTRIBUTING.md

 troubleshooting why your contribution does not work will be cumbersome.
 If you prefer to develop on another platform, that's fine, but it is preferred that you have access to a Mac.
 For Shortcut debugging, you must use a Mac to validate that Shortcuts still successfully sign with your changes applied.
-This is mainly because even though the generated plist may be valid XML, it may not be in the valid to the Shortcut file format.
+This is mainly because even though the generated plist may be valid XML, it may not be a valid Shortcut file, which the `shortcuts` binary on Mac validates when it signs the Shortcut.

 If you do not have access to a Mac, you must still make sure that a Cherri file that demonstrates your feature or bug fix successfully compiles to a valid plist.
 Use an XML linter or validator to check this and a member of